M-E-Rademaker/personal-website/content/blog/Tidy_tuesday/2021_05_15_CEO_depatures/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-15-1.png" width="672" style="display: block; margin: auto;" />

+Two CEOs appear 4 times in the data set.
+None of them left for legal or bad performance reasons.
+Interestingly, retirement doesn't seem to be "final".
+Some CEO come back.
+All in all, there is no overwhelmingly clear connection but certainly some interesting insights.

 ## Summary

 That's it for this data set.
-I used a bit more time than I planned because it took me a while to figure out how to make the last plot.
-Especially, the weighting of the lines by frequency of the type of change was not easy to me.
+There is of course always more to discover, however, I already used a more time than I planned because it took me a while to figure out how to make the last plot.
+I had never really used the `size` aesthetic before.
+I had to learn how to use if effectively first.

+[^1]: If you reproduce this plot (and the following as well), the appearance will be different.
+This is because I use a custom theme that is tailored to work well with the overall appearance of this website (same font families, color palette etc.).
+If you want to now the details of the theme, check out the code on Github.